 3. to show an action happened in the past before another action took place.

 The event in the past perfect tense occurred before the event in the simple past tense.
 The words usually used here are when and after.

 - They had already finished their dinner when I arrived to join them.

 - When he had done his homework, he went for a smoke in the park.

 - After I had eaten five apples, I felt ill.

 - We arrived at the cinema after the film had started.

 4. for states.

-a) INCORRECT: The museum occupied the building where the art gallery was.
+- The museum occupied the building where the art gallery was.

 Before and after